codetunez/mock-devices-edge/README.md

-# mock-devices-edge - v1 Beta
+# mock-devices-edge v1 (Edge Module)

-mock-devices-edge is an Azure IoT Edge module that enables basic control of mock-devices when it is deployed as an Edge module
+mock-devices-edge is an Azure IoT Edge Docker container module that enables basic control of mock-devices when the latter is deployed as a simulation engine Edge module.
+This module can be used to integrate adapters, connectors or anything that can interface with an Edge module.
+This repo details the steps to add this and instances of mock-device-de as modules in an Edge deployment manifest

-Please visit the links to learn more about mock-devices [for desktop](https://github.com/codetunez/mock-devices) and mock-devices [for docker](https://github.com/codetunez/mock-devices-de)
+Please visit the links to learn more about [mock-devices *(desktop edition)*](https://github.com/codetunez/mock-devices) and [mock-devices-de *(docker edition)*](https://github.com/codetunez/mock-devices-de)

+These docs assume the Edge runtime has already been installed on the Edge Device host PC

-## Additions to the Edge deployment manifest
+# Additions to the Edge deployment manifest

+To use mock-devices-de in an Edge deployment add the following modules

-mock-devices-edge acts as a sidecar module that controls a running instance of a mock-devices module.
-The mock-devices state (simulation) file is passed to it via this module and requires the file to be downloaded from a public endpoint.
-The recommendation here is to use blob storage with a short expire sas token'd url (downloaded via fileURI desired twin).
-View the main.js file in this repo to see the desired twin and direct commands needed to control the module.
-Use the following config in the deployment manifest json.
+**mock-devices-edge** is a support module Docker container that is used to control any running module instance of mock-devices-de in the same runtime.
+A mock-devices state file is passed to an instance of mock-devices-de via this module.
+The state file will need to be downloaded by this module via a public endpoint.
+This module has a desired twin the can be used to provide the URI.
+The recommendation here is to use blob storage with a short expire sas token'd url.
+This module can also start/stop/restart any running mock-devices engine within the same runtime.
+This is the configuration for the the deployment manifest

 ```
   "mockDevicesEdge": {